 The SME is notified of the receipt of the NSEP Priority Access request.

-6.3.x.5 MLME-NSEPPRIACCESSP.response
+6.3.x.5 MLME-NSEPPRIACCESS.response

 6.3.x.5.1 Function

-This primitive is generated by the MLME to send a response to an associated peer MAC entity that requested an NSEP Priority Access change with the AP MLD or the non-AP MLD that issued the corresponding request primitive.
+This primitive is generated by the MLME to send a response to an associated peer MAC entity that requested an NSEP Priority Access change with the AP or the non-AP STA that issued the corresponding request primitive.

 6.3.x.5.2 Semantics of the service primitive